ms/buildtogether.tech/src/contributing/index.md

 template: page
 ---

+Contributions are very welcome: please go to [this project's GitHub repository][bst-repo] to file an issue or submit a pull request.
 All contributors must abide by our [% i "Code of Conduct" %]Code of Conduct[% /i %].

 ## Making Decisions